 Try School Web Access Content Filtering for Free

-If you are concerned about the online safety of children in your care - not just what they might be exposed to while browsing the Internet, but also the risk that their identities may be stolen - speak with us about our cloud-based solutions for school web access content filtering, WebTitan.
-WebTitan is a powerful yet versatile defense against web-borne threats that can be implemented within minutes.
+If you are concerned about the online safety of children in your care - not just what they might be exposed to while browsing the Internet, but also the risk that their identities may be stolen - speak with us about our cloud-based solutions for school web access content filtering.
+WebTitan Cloud is a powerful and versatile defense against web-borne threats and can be implemented within minutes to block obscene and age-inappropriate content to comply with CIPA and state regulations.

-We are offering all schools and school districts the opportunity to try WebTitan for free for fourteen days.
+We are offering all schools and school districts the opportunity to try WebTitan for free for 30 days.
 There are no catches, no credit cards required and no contracts to sign.
-We believe our offer will give schools the opportunity to experience WebTitan´s ease of use and effectiveness of preventing your students from accessing what you don´t want them to see.
+We believe our offer will give schools the opportunity to experience WebTitan´s ease of use and effectiveness and to ensure that students are well protected, no matter where they access the Internet.

 To find out more about how you can try school web access content filtering for free, do not hesitate to contact us.
 Remember, the implementation of our solutions for content filtering school web access only require a simple redirection of your server´s DNS settings, and our team of Sales Engineers will be happy to walk you through the process and answer any questions you have about protecting your students and your network against malware and ransomware while complying with state and federal laws.